B Corporation (certification): Requirements

 However, B Lab certification allows the company bylaws to remain secret.

+The fact that B Corp standards are not legally enforceable, and that none of a companies' governing bodies and leadership are liable for damages if a company fails to meet them has also been flagged as a problem.

 Verification and transparency requirements

-On completing the assessment, a company are required to meet certain transparency requirements and background checks to become a certified B Corp.
+On completing the assessment, a company is required to meet certain transparency requirements and background checks to become a certified B Corp.
 These requirements are: an in-depth review of public record of the companies, employees, products and other relative topics and randomised site visits.
 Companies are required to re-certify every 3 years.